[SDK] Python websockets reconnect on unexpected close

 - If on_closed() event is called on EventClient, but close flag is false, disconnect from old _EventClient object, create a new _EventClient object, and replay the subscriptions with last_log_id set

-Updated by Peter Amstutz almost 7 years ago
+Updated by Peter Amstutz over 7 years ago

 Comments @ 7b2cd50